hotio/website/docs/containers/seerr.md

 [:octicons-link-16: Upstream Project](https://github.com/seerr-team/seerr){ class="header-links" target="_blank" rel="noopener" }

 !!! warning
-    The tag `release` is until the Seerr project does a release, still Jellyseerr.
+    The tag `release` is (until the Seerr project does a release) still Jellyseerr.
 Do not attempt to migrate from `hotio/overseerr:___` to `hotio/seerr:release`.
 It should be safe to go from `hotio/overseerr:___` and `hotio/jellyseerr:___` to `hotio/seerr:nightly`.
 It is also safe to go from `hotio/jellyseerr:release` to `hotio/seerr:release`, because they are the same version at present.
 If this is all too complicated, stay where you are!
 If you need help, join the discord server.

 <div id="tags-table">
   <table>